-The counter and Geovision systems worked well until they were removed.
-The counter is located in an area where a significant flood relief scheme is being undertaken.
-This involves overflow channels above and below the counter in 2017.
-The counter is now to be relocated upstream to facilitate the flood relief works and this is planned for 2019.
-The data collected is for the period prior to the facility being removed.
+The counter was located in an area where a significant flood relief scheme has been undertaken.
+This involved overflow channels above and below the counter in 2017.
+The counter was to be relocated upstream to facilitate the flood relief works as part of the scheme.
+The plans to relocate the counter have not been realised yet despite the flood relief works being completed.